 While exercise before bed may seem like a staple in a healthy lifestyle, there's plenty of research indicating otherwise.
 Vigorous workouts too close to your bedtime can wind you up so much that you can't fall asleep by your target bedtime (unless we're talking about sex).
 Consequently, you struggle with inflated sleep debt and suboptimal energy levels the next day.
 It's a far cry from the bright-eyed, bushy-tailed vision you were aiming for after an invigorating night workout.

 The RISE app can tell you when to work out and when you shouldn’t based on your unique chronobiology.
 Use the Grogginess Zone, and daily energy peaks and dips on the Energy Schedule to guide the timing and intensity of your exercise routine.
-Doing so will likely set you up for a good night’s sleep for better energy during the day and optimal health and wellness in the long run.
+The app can also remind you when to avoid late workouts, and so when you should consider switching to gentler exercise.
+All of this will set you up for a good night’s sleep for better energy during the day and optimal health and wellness in the long run.

 RISE makes it easy to improve your sleep and daily energy to reach your potential